DCMLab/JazzHarmonyTreebank/readme.md

 JSON with the following fields:

  * `title`: The title of the piece
- * `measures`: A list of the measures in the piece
+ * `measures`: A monotonically increasing list of integers indicating the measures in the piece.
+Some measures appear more than once, indicating that more than one chord appears in it.
  * `beats`: A list of the beats where the chords appear.
-We do not allow chords to span more than a single measure, so this list will be at least as long as the list of measures.
-Moreover, there is at least one `1` item for each measure, denoting what chord is played on the downbeat.
+This list will be the same length as the `measures` list.
+There is at least a `1` item for each measure, denoting what chord is played on the downbeat.
 Additional entries are integers that indicate on what beat subsequent chords within the same measure start at.
 In a standard 4/4 measure with two chords, the list could contain, for example `[1,3]` to indicate that the second chord comes in at beat 3.
  * `chords`: The list of chords.
-The length of this list will be the same as the `beats` list.
+The length of this list will be the same as the `measures` and `beats` lists.
 Chords are strings composed of
    * a fundamental (an uppercase letter A-G optionally with a `#` or `b` to indicate accidentals).
    * For minor chords a lowercase `m`, for augmented chords a `+`, and for